-Dr Jacki Liddle is a postdoctoral research fellow and occupational therapist currently working with the Asia-Pacific Centre for Neuromodulation.
-She focuses her research on quality of life, wellbeing, time use, activity and role participation in people’s daily lives.
-Particularly, Jacki Liddle’s interests lies in life transitions related to ageing and people living with dementia, people with neurological conditions and family carers.
+Dr Jacki Liddle is a research fellow and occupational therapist with the School of Information Technology and Electrical Engineering.
+She focuses her research on community participation, life transitions, community mobility, and technology.
+She works with older adults, people living with dementia, people with neurological conditions and family carers.
 Researching the experiences related to retirement from driving for older adults led to the development of the UQDRIVE program, now known as CarFreeMe.

 Prof. Nancy Pachana

 Prof. Geoffrey Mitchell

 Geoffrey Mitchell is a former Professor of General Practice and Palliative Care, and the former head of the University of Queensland’s MBBS Program at Ipswich.
 His main research interests are in the role of General Practitioners in palliative care.
 Most of Professor Mitchell’s impact was in influencing the conduct of palliative care in the community.
 He also had input into major policy initiatives at local, state and national levels and initiated the International Primary Palliative Care Network.

 Prof. Elizabeth Beattie